The amd64 images

 EB corbos Linux doesn’t support any amd64 hardware at the moment, but we provide some QEMU amd64 images.
 Using amd64 for development may help to make your development flow much smoother since you don’t have to handle the tricky aspects of cross-building.

-In images/amd64/qemu/jammy you can find five basic example images demonstrating how to use the EB corbos Linux SDK.
-This folder contains the common configuration shared by all the examples, and makes use of the QEMU images/qemu*.mk include makefiles.
+In images/amd64/qemu/jammy you can find a basic example image demonstrating how to use the EB corbos Linux SDK.
+This folder contains the configuration and makes use of the QEMU images/qemu*.mk include makefiles.

 # Kernel package to use